-State-of-the-art methods of Human Activity Recognition(HAR) rely on having access to a considerable amount of labelled data to train deep architectures with many train-able parameters.
-This becomes prohibitive when tasked with creating models that are sensitive to personal nuances in human movement, explicitly present when performing exercises.
-Also, it is not possible to collect training data to cover all persons in the target population.
-Accordingly, learning personalised models with few data remains an interesting challenge in HAR research.
-We present a meta-learning methodology for learning to learn personalised HAR models for HAR; with the expectation that the end-user need only provides a few labelled data.
-These personalised HAR models beneift from the rapid adaptation of a generic meta-model using only a few end-user data.
+State-of-the-art methods of Human Activity Recognition(HAR) rely on a considerable amount of labelled data to train deep architectures.
+This becomes prohibitive when tasked with creating models that are sensitive to personal nuances in human movement, explicitly present when performing exercises and when it is infeasible to collect training data to cover the whole target population.
+Accordingly, learning personalised models with few data remains an open challenge in HAR research.
+We present a meta-learning methodology for learning-to-learn personalised models for HAR; with the expectation that the end-user only need to provide a few labelled data.
+These personalised HAR models benefit from the rapid adaptation of a generic meta-model using provided few end-user data.
 We implement the personalised meta-learning methodology with two algorithms, Personalised MAML and Personalised Relation Networks.
-A comparative study shows significant performance improvements against state-of-the-art deep learning algorithms and personalised algorithms in multiple HAR domains.
-In addition, we show how personalisation improved meta-model training, to learn a generic meta-model suited for a wider population while using a shallow parametric model.
+A comparative study shows significant performance improvements against state-of-the-art deep learning algorithms and other personalisation algorithms in multiple HAR domains.
+Also, we show how personalisation improved meta-model training, to learn a generic meta-model suited for a wider population while using a shallow parametric model.

 WIJEKOON, A. and WIRATUNGA, N. 2020.
 Personalised meta-learning for human activity recognition with few-data.
 In Bramer, M. and Ellis, R. (eds.)
 Artificial intelligence XXXVII: proceedings of 40th British Computer Society's Specialist Group on Artificial Intelligence (SGAI) Artificial intelligence international conference 2020 (AI-2020), 15-17 December 2020, [virtual conference].
 Lecture notes in artificial intelligence, 12498.
 Cham: Springer [online], pages 79-93.
 Available from: https://doi.org/10.1007/978-3-030-63799-6_6